 Limiting rule for patient claims

-O6.5 Where a fee charged for a consultation is less than the Medicare benefit, the benefit will be reduced to the amount of the fee actually charged.
+Where a fee charged for a service is less than the Medicare benefit, the benefit will be reduced to the amount of the fee actually charged.
 In no case will the benefit payable exceed the fee charged.

 Multiple attendances